 What about the length of the code?
 Basically, with Python, you can express the same thing as with Java, but the code will be shorter.
 Obviously, a longer code will take more time to write, and the longer it gets, the better chance of having errors and bugs.
 Thus, coding in Java is more time consuming than in Python.

 If you need to maintain and update codebase, you’ll have to put extra effort and time to achieve this in Java.
 However, you can do it easily with Python due to its readable and reusable code.
 That’s how you can save a lot of time as a developer.

 What is scalability exactly?
 It is the ability of the application to perform more requests after adding computational resources.
 There are 2 types of scalability: horizontal and vertical.

-Horizontal scalability is when the code is able to process a bigger number of requests after adding cluster (the set of computer systems) to a set of clusters that run the app and managing the processing requests.
+Horizontal scalability is when the code is able to process a bigger number of requests after adding a cluster (the set of computer systems) to a set of clusters that run the app and manage the processing requests.

 Vertical scalability can be achieved by adding additional computational resources (CPUs and RAM) to a single system.
 Despite the fact that it is easier to achieve, it’s pretty limited.

 Imagine developing software that takes in free-form text, splitting into sentences before doing some kind of grammar analysis.
 Lexically, each sentence will be split by a period followed by one or more whitespace characters: